 Her poem ‘Night Crossing’ came third in the Manchester Cathedral prize in 2010 and her work has appeared in a range of magazines, including The Rialto and The North.
 Her debut poetry pamphlet, Only By Flying, was shortlisted for the Callum Macdonald Memorial Award 2016.

-Since 2011 she has returned to Scotland each year as a tutor on the University of St Andrews’ creative writing summer programme directed by author Jonathan Falla.
+Between 2011 and 2016 she worked each year as a tutor on the University of St Andrews’ creative writing summer programme directed by author Jonathan Falla.

 Helen is based in Exeter, Devon.